-On paper, Alpine Aire looks like a pretty good deal: it only weighs 5 ounces, is pretty compact and already packs 300 calories in a single serving.
-The meal itself sounded promising: you’ve got your pasta, sausage crumbles, creamy sauce, plus a kick of spice from the cayenne pepper.
-In fact, we were pleasantly surprised to find that Alpine Aire had more pasta than Wise Foods.
+The Alpine Aire Spicy Sausage Pasta sounded promising: you’ve got your pasta, sausage crumbles, creamy sauce, plus a kick of spice from the cayenne pepper.
+In fact, we were pleasantly surprised to find it had more pasta than Wise Foods.
 It seemed like a good meal…until we actually tasted it.

-To put it simply, we wouldn’t be keen on keeping this pack on rotation anytime soon.
+To put it simply, we aren't keen on putting this pack on rotation.

 The proportion of meat to pasta was quite disappointing, too.
 There’s too much (subpar) pasta and not a lot of sausage bits to go around.